Medicaid expansion in Wisconsin

 ACA subsidies to purchase private plans in the exchange are only available to people with incomes between 100 percent and 400 percent of poverty level.
 So Governor Walker decided to make BadgerCare available to everyone with incomes up to 100 percent of poverty level (pregnant women and children are still eligible with household incomes up to 300% of poverty level).
 This meant that about 83,000 adults without dependent children became newly eligible for BadgerCare on April 1, 2014.

 But in trade, Walker’s plan called for switching to private coverage through the exchange for about 72,000 residents with incomes between 100 percent and 200 percent of poverty level.
 This group was comprised almost entirely of parents with dependent children, and they were eligible for BadgerCare Plus under the old rules.
-Although this group is now eligible for significant subsidies in the exchange, there are concerns among consumer advocates that the people who were previously insured through BadgerCare Plus might not be able to afford private coverage in the exchange (including the out-of-pocket costs for claims), even with subsidies.
+Although this group is now eligible for significant subsidies in the exchange, there are concerns among consumer advocates that the people who were previously insured through BadgerCare Plus might not have been able to afford private coverage in the exchange (including the out-of-pocket costs for claims), even with subsidies.

 Who is eligible?